AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ## If you are using IIS
 If you are using a Windows Web App and need to warm up your website (.NET, Java, etc.) see this: https://docs.microsoft.com/en-us/azure/app-service/web-sites-staged-publishing#custom-warm-up-before-swap

 If you are using Tomcat and the WAR file unzipping process is locking your application then you need to use this reverse proxy approach.
-This approach really shoudl be used for any Docker web app deployment.
+This approach really should be used for any Docker web app deployment.

 ## Load Testing ("Good Docker image")